 Cutting out alcohol all together is likely your safest bet if you’re wanting to live cleaner and healthier.
 The liver filters out toxins, as well as estrogen, from the body.
 As you may have read elsewhere, Endometriosis is an estrogen-fed and reliant disease.
 If our livers cannot properly filter out estrogen, we are simply empowering our illness.
 Alcohol is also high in sugar …and we’ve previously discussed how sugar may increase your Endometriosis pain and flare-ups (read more here) .
 Studies have shown that alcohol may also increase estrogen levels due to phytoestrogens in alcohol…plant estrogens that mimic human estrogen (…wait…I didn’t know that.
 Crap.)

 But, if you’re like me and you don’t want to cut it out, what can you do?
 What further harm are you causing?
 I like drinking wine, but how does it effect Endometriosis?
 Is it harmful?
 Helpful?
 What’s the difference between red and white wine?
-Seeing as I enjoy a glass of red or white (or two) with dinner or before bed, I got curious…as did a gal in our Endo Support Group.
+(For a great infographic on the differences with red & white wine, click here) Seeing as I enjoy a glass of red or white (or two) with dinner or before bed, I got curious…as did a gal in our Endo Support Group.
 So, the research begins!

 The American Heart Association recommends that if you must drink alcohol, women should limit themselves to one glass a day…that’s a 5-ounce glass of wine .
 Moderation, people (yeah, yeah, practice what I preach).